ffalt/jampacked/README.md

 Run `yarn run android:build:release:apk` to build the app as multiple apk per platform.

-Run `yarn run android:build:release:apk` to build the app as on multi platform aab.
+Run `yarn run android:build:release:aab` to build the app as on multi platform aab.

 Run `yarn run clean` to clean out the gradle cache & reinstall node modules.